 What is a flipped classroom?

 The flipped classroom, a learning approach recently gaining momentum, is a pedagogical approach in which instructional learning is moved to outside the classroom, and the resulting classroom sessions are focused on applying learned concepts through creative and interactive approaches.
 In this learning environment, students will listen or view lecture recordings prior to the actual class - a pre-class.
 Therefore, the concepts that need to be understood are done prior to the class itself in the form of video lectures or podcasts.
 This, in turn, allows the lecture to be used as a learning space to apply concepts; this can be done with group discussions, mini-assignments, or even problem-solving class activities.

 So, what is a flipped class, or how does flipping the classroom works in higher levels of education?
 Continue reading and let's find out.

-The four pillars of F-L-I-P
+The four pillars of F-L-I-P for educators

 With the closures of schools as a result of the COVID Pandemic, many educators who were interested in deploying the flipped classroom approach may be unsure how to do so now.
 Let’s outline a few approaches that will allow educators to offer flipped classrooms with remote learning.

-Features like Kritik’s discussion board will allow educators to post questions, poll the class and allow students to answer each other's questions.
+Features like Kritik’s discussion board will allow educators to post questions, poll the class, and allow students to answer each other's questions.
 Interactive technologies like these, help to foster the in-class engagement, the flipped classroom approach requires.

-Tools like Kritik’s peer assessment platform helps students receive the level of feedback they’ll require for self-directed learning.
+Tools like Kritik’s peer assessment platform helps students receive the level of feedback they’ll require for self-directed home learning.
 Instructors should adopt the scaffolding approach for assignments which breaks down large assignments into mini-ones, to provide students the feedback they need quickly and frequently.